sadhbh-c0d3/crypto-pnl/README.md

 ### Usage

-Export as CSV transaction matches and report gains in EUR
+Export as CSV matches of acquisitions with disposals, and report gains in EUR
 ```
     crypto_pnl export-tracker-events your_data_folder > exported-tracker-events.csv
 ```
-Export as CSV adding EUR valuation per transaction based on market data
+Export as CSV by adding EUR value per transaction based on market data
 ```
     crypto_pnl export-ledger your_data_folder > exported-ledger.csv
     crypto_pnl export-trades your_data_folder > exported-trades.csv